AbhinavA10/ML-courses/Data-Analysis/README.md

 `df.corr()` - Find pairwise correlation of `int64` or `float64` dtypes
 - entry in the matrix indicates correlation between the two variables

-Pearson correlation: measures strength of correleation for continuous numerical variables by giving correlation coefficent and P-value.
+Pearson correlation: measures strength of correleation for continuous numerical variables by giving correlation coefficient and P-value.
-- coefficent: strength and direction of correlation
+- coefficient: strength and direction of correlation
-- P-value: how certain we are about the calculated correlation coefficent
+- P-value: how certain we are about the calculated correlation coefficient
     - strong: p-value<0.001
     - moderate: p-value<0.05
     - weak: p-value<0.1
-    - no certainity- s: p-value>0.1
+    - no certainty- s: p-value>0.1

 - can create a heatmap for showing relation of each variable to each other